Feed Management & Feed Optimization for Dynamic Ads & Shopping Channels

 There is a plethora of feed management tools available, offering this feature, that feature and a ton of other unnecessary extras.

-Feed Composer focuses on feed management, improving both feed quality, and source quality in order to make your shopping campaigns more successful.
+"Feeds" focuses on feed management, improving both feed quality, and source quality in order to make your shopping campaigns more successful.

 Optimizing feed quality simply means displaying the most appropriate content to individual users in order to drive conversions.